 Grace Church is a confessional & gospel-centered community of believers.

 This means that we happily submit to a confession of faith that is rooted in orthodox Christian teaching built soundly on the Scriptures.
-In addition to holding the historic catholic (universal) creeds of the church such as the Apostle's Creed and the Nicene Creed, we hold to the 2nd London Baptist Confession, 1689 and its more recent summary, the New Hampshire Baptist Confession.
+In addition to holding the historic catholic (universal) creeds of the church such as the Apostle's Creed and the Nicene Creed, the New Hampshire Baptist Confession and the Second London Confession, 1689 outline what we believe and teach most accurately.

 New Hampshire Baptist Confession, 1853